 Press the “CH1”, “CH2”, or other channel buttons and select the appropriate digital filter to eliminate noise from the waveform display.
 Low-pass filter corner frequencies are preset and may differ in different scopes.

+Adjust the function generator output until the desired amplitude and frequency are achieved.

+Turn off the function generator and disconnect the scope probe.

-off
+Turn off the oscilloscope.

-off.

-on(Figure 7) .
+Turn on the multi-meter (Figure 7) and make sure that its terminations are in the voltage measurement connection position.
 Multi-meters, whether handheld or bench-top, measure the average value of a DC voltage or current, or the RMS value of an AC voltage or current.
 Carefully revise the connections to measure voltage or current before powering a circuit, as these connections are a common source of error when performing an experiment.

+Turn on the DC power supply output with no banana wires placed at its output ports.

-onTo enhance the measurement resolution, manually adjust the signal range up to 10 V or 1000 V.
+Use the multi-meter to measure across the two output ports (+ red and – black).
+To enhance the measurement resolution, manually adjust the signal range up to 10 V or 1000 V.

+The multi-meter should read 10V.

 Note that multi-meters include other measurement features, such as the resistance between two points and the direction of current flow (diode symbol), which is useful in debugging diodes and transistors.

 Use digital power meters to measure average power.
 Digital power meters are similar to multi-meters but use concurrent voltage and current measurements to measure average power.
 Advanced meters can measure power factor, reactive power, and apparent power.